Causal Duration Analysis with Diff-in-Diff: Estimation and Inference

 \subsection{Estimation with Covariate Adjustment}

+Below we present estimators based on the covariate balancing weights in Section 2.2.1.
+In Appendix A.4 we describe an estimator that uses an alternative semi-parametric approach.

-In order to estimate treatment effects using the weighting scheme introduced in Section 2.3, one must first estimate the weighting function $\omega$.
+In order to estimate treatment effects using the weighting scheme introduced in Section 2.2.1, one must first estimate the weighting function $\omega_k$.
 We suggest two alternatives.
 The first estimator is based on (\ref{weight1}) and is appropriate for discrete covariates.
 In this case we simply replace the conditional probabilities in the formula (\ref{weight1}) with empirical frequencies.
-The estimate $\hat{\omega}(x)$ is defined for all $x$ for which there exists some individual $i$ in group $2$ for whom $X_{i}=x$ and $Y_{i,1}=0$, and is given below:
+Let $n_k$ be the number of individuals in the sample with $G_i=k$.
+The estimate $\hat{\omega}_k(x)$ is defined for all $x$ for which there exists some individual $i$ in Group $k$ for whom $X_{i}=x$ and $Y_{i,1}=0$, and is given by

-If some covariates are continuous or discrete with many support points, then we suggest an approach based on the propensity formulation (\ref{weight2}).
-Let $\hat{p}(x)$ be an estimate of $P(G_{i}=1|Y_{i,t}=0,X_{i}=x)$.
-One could obtain such an estimate using say, logistic regression of $1\{G_i=1\}$ on $X_{i}$ using the sub-sample of individuals for whom $Y_{i,1}=0$.
+If some covariates are continuous or discrete with many support points, then we suggest an approach based on the propensity score formulation (\ref{weight2}).
+Let $\hat{p}_k(x)$ be an estimate of $p_k(x)$.
+One could obtain such an estimate using say, logistic regression of $1\{G_i=k\}$ on $X_{i}$ using the sub-sample of individuals for whom $Y_{i,1}=0$.
 We can then estimate the weights as follows: